HeroicKatora/oxide-auth/Migration.md

 * Extensions will be implemented in such a way as to be used standalone.
   While the `simple` frontend offers some trait based `System` to make use of multiple independent extensions at the same time, this is no longer required for other frontends.
+[WIP]

 The tests asserting the guaranteed properties will be written.
+[WIP]

 Serde support for `NormalizedParameter` so that there is less confusion about how to construct them and the potential pitfalls of dropping duplicate keys-value pairs.
 Strongly assert their non-existence with the respective, dedicated error code.
+The frontends duly use this to make good examples.
+[WIP]

-[WIP] The `code_grant::endpoint::ResponseKind` enum has been encapsulated in a private struct with dedicated methods to retrieve status code and optional modification objects.
+The `code_grant::endpoint::ResponseKind` enum has been encapsulated in a private struct (`code_grant::endpoint::Template`) with dedicated methods to retrieve status code and optional modification objects.
 With this change, additional information and customization can be added to the response kind without breaking the interface.

 Primitives have been renamed:
 * `authorizer::Storage` to `authorizer::AuthMap`.
 This is more in line with